World Pair Go

 UK Representatives

 The selection of UK representatives is based on a points system.
-Players earn a point for each game won in the British Pair Go Championships towards earning the right to represent UK at the IAPGC.
+Players earn a point for each game won in the British Pair Go Championships towards earning the right to represent the UK at the IAPGC.
 The best Pair are selected using the combined points from each Pair and their points are reset to zero when they take part.

 Results and Winners